gunnarbusch/secret-santa/README.md

 Small python script to perform a secret santa drawing

 ## Configuration
+The following configurations can be applied in the `config.py`

 |      Name      |                                    Description                                    |
 |---------------:|:----------------------------------------------------------------------------------|
 |  output_folder |                            Folder to write output files                           |